cis3296s23/03-Java-POS-System/README.md

 - Don't forget to add all the required resources.
 - Compile and run the main.java file.
 - After that, the application should start.

+### Documentation
+- This project supports JavaDoc documentation generation.
+- To generate the document in the IntelliJ IDE,
+  1) Open the project in IntelliJ
+  2) In the navigation bar, navigate to: Tools > Generate JavaDoc...
+  3) Select a directory to write the document to in the "Output Directory:" text field
+  4) (Optional) Select "Open generated documentation in browser" to immediately open the document upon generation
+  5) Select "Generate"

+  Once the generation is complete, the document should be in the directory that you specified in Step 3.
+If you followed Step 4, the document will have     opened your default browser.
+If not, navigate to the directory that holds the generated JavaDoc and open the "index.html" file.